chydarren/ST1008-Fantasy-Coders-Academy/README.md

 # Fantasy Coders Academy

 ***Fantasy Coders Academy*** is an interactive website that provides information about the Fantasy Coders Academy.
-It implements a responsive design and incorporate at least one interactive feature with javascript coding and one jQuery plug-in.
+It implements a responsive design and incorporate interactive features with javascript and one jQuery plug-in.
 The content and design elements of the website are original and no external templates have been used.

 ## Preview